27tgejoff-lang/Text-glitcher/README.md

-I originally made this for one of my characters I use in role-playing.
+I originally made this for one of my roleplay characters.

-I got frustrated with the fact that I couldn't find anything that would make him talk in a glitchy manner, or at least, not in the exact way I envisioned. for this reason, I made my own text glitcher. it was originally going to be just for me, but hey, things happen, I made it polished enough for a public release, so why not?
+I was frustrated that I couldn't find anything that made him talk in a glitchy way - at least, not in the exact way I envisioned.
+So I made my own text glitcher.

+It was meant to be a personal tool, just for me.
+But things happened, I polished it up enough for public use, and figured... why not share it?

-It does partially censor cuss words, since I thought I would fit the character most, this was not some attempt to police people. again, this was intended for my character alone, so there's obviously going to be some features keeping said character in mind. feel more than three to remove the section that sensors cusses, I really don't care.
+It does partially censor curse words, mostly because that fit the character I made it for.
+It's not meant to police people or tell anyone how to talk.
+If you'd rather disable that, feel more than free to remove the censor section in the code.
+I really don't care.

+This was built around one specific character, so you might notice some flavor choices that reflect that.
+But if it helps your character or project too awesome.